voostindie/markdown-curator/README.md

 ### Create and publish a custom curator

-- Implement the `Curator` interface, by subclassing the `CuratorTemplate` class.
+- Extend the `CuratorModule` base class.
-- Implement the `CuratorFactory` interface.
-- Add your implementation to `src/main/resources/META-INF/services/nl.ulso.markdown_curator.CuratorFactory`.
+- Add your implementation to `src/main/resources/META-INF/services/nl.ulso.markdown_curator.CuratorModule`.

-A `mvn clean package` and `java -jar target/myproject.jar` should result in the application starting up and staying up, monitoring the directory you provided in your own custom `Curator`.
+A `mvn clean package` and `java -jar target/myproject.jar` should result in the application starting up and staying up, monitoring the directory you provided in your own custom curator.

 Try changing a file in any Markdown document in your document repository now.
 For example, add the `toc` query.
 Magic should happen!